breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # [Graph languages](#graph-languages)

 Approximately 20% of the human cerebral cortex is devoted to [visual processing](https://en.wikipedia.org/wiki/Occipital_lobe).
 By using visual representations, language designers can tap into powerful pattern matching abilities which are often underutilized by linear symbolic writing systems.
-Graphs are one such example which has found many applications as reasoning and communication devices in various domain-specific languages:
+Graphs are one such example which have found many applications as reasoning and communication devices in various domain-specific languages:

 |Language|Example|
 |:------------------:|:-----:|